CamioCam/examples/batch_import/EXAMPLE.md

 #### Obtain and Set-up Your Batch-Import Enabled Camio Box

-Follow all of the instructions listed in [this help article for setting up Camio Box VM in VirtualBox](https://help.camio.com/hc/en-us/articles/115000667046-How-to-Setup-Camio-Box-in-Oracle-VirtualBox) but (IMPORTANT) use [this version of Camio Box VM for VirtualBox](https://storage.googleapis.com/camio_firmware_images/camio-box-os-virtualbox-2017-05-16.zip) instead of the version listed in that help-article.
+Follow all of the instructions listed in [this help article for setting up Camio Box VM in VirtualBox](https://help.camio.com/hc/en-us/articles/115002492123).
-The reason for the switch is that [this new version](https://storage.googleapis.com/camio_firmware_images/camio-box-os-virtualbox-2017-05-16.zip) of the Camio Box VM includes support for batch-video-import while the version listed in that help-article does not.
-The rest of the steps are the same.

 #### Boot-Up Your Camio Box